 Nars Blush in Orgasm – Peachy pink with shimmer.
 My first ever Nars blush and the ever-popular one.
 I remember when I first purchased this at Sephora, I told the S.A that I’m looking for that popular blush from Nars.
 Of course I knew the name, but I didn’t want to utter it because there were lot of people around, and the S.A. was like “oh yeah, The Orgasm?!!!” in a freakin’ loud voice, and I was like, (in a demure-effect,) smiled and said “um, yeah, I think that’s the one…” suddenly, them ignorant witchez behind me were like “what? orgasm? wahahahaha, wahehehehe.”
 What a laugh trip at Sephora that day was… Anyhow, this blush is extremely popular because it’s indeed the perfect peach-pink shade with some gold shimmer.
 It’s very universally flattering for anyone and everyone.
 Also, it’s soft, sheer and gives you that radiant healthy look.
 For me, the Nars Orgasm is the best blush shade for someone with a medium-tone skin.

 Nars Blush in Goulue – I like to call this Glue.
 Not Elmer’s Glue, not Gorilla Glue, but just Glue.
 A gorgeous rosy shade blush that I think is slightly more pigmented compared to Nars Orgasm and Deep Throat but sans shimmer.
 I’ve had this before as a travel size too, and now I have it again as a Sephora VIB Rouge Member.
-I usually use this during winter months or during those days when I feel anemic.
+I usually use this during winter months or during those days when I feel anemic and pale.
 LOL!
 I love this shade a lot because it’s muted yet pigmented enough for my skin tone.
 Even if it looks like a warm mauve shade, it’s still very wearable and not very dark.
 I think that this is also universally flattering, and if you’re tired of shimmery blushes, this one’s meant for you.
 Just don’t overdo it or else it’ll look like your eczema or rosacea is flaring up. 🙂

 Swatches on skin: